Seiya-Tagami/Quicky_frontend/README.md

 # Simple Memo (ver1.4)

-You can check out the app on [github pages](https://seiya-tagami.github.io/Simple-Memo/)!
+You can check out the app on [my github pages](https://seiya-tagami.github.io/Simple-Memo/)!

 ## Preview